TarekRaafat/skalex/docs/documentation.md

 await db.transaction(async (tx) => { /* ... */ }, { deferredEffectErrors: "throw" });
 ```

 **Isolation:** Skalex provides read-committed isolation, not snapshot isolation.
 Snapshots are lazy (copy-on-first-write): only collections that receive a write inside the transaction are snapshotted.
 Reads on un-written collections see the latest committed state, including mutations from outside the transaction.
 To get a stable view of a collection, write to it first to trigger a snapshot.

-Non-transactional writes during an active transaction are not captured by rollback.
+**Collection locking:** Collections that receive a write inside a transaction are locked for the duration of that transaction.
+Any non-transactional write to a locked collection throws `TransactionError` with `ERR_SKALEX_TX_COLLECTION_LOCKED`.
+This prevents outside writes from being silently clobbered by a rollback.

 **Nested transactions** are rejected at runtime with `TransactionError` `ERR_SKALEX_TX_NESTED`.